garrandall/popular-music-data/tracks/frontin--pharrell-jay-z.md

 Ho!
 We got another one, Phar-real!
-Dance, oooohhh
+Dance, oh
-I call you "for real" cause you the truth, haha Whoa-oh, ohhh-ohh
+I call you "for real" cause you the truth, haha Whoa-oh, oh-oh
 Young, great Hova
-Dance, oooohhh
+Dance, oh
 Uh, yeah, let me talk to 'em
-Whoa-oh, ohhh-ohh
+Whoa-oh, oh-oh
 I'mma keep it real